anuraag2601/linkedin-feed-curator/README.md

 # LinkedIn Feed Curator

-An AI-powered Chrome extension that filters LinkedIn feed posts based on quality, helping you focus on high-value content with advanced features for scoring, auto-scrolling, content export, and **AI-generated audio summaries**.
+An AI-powered Chrome extension that filters LinkedIn feed posts based on quality, helping you focus on high-value content with advanced features for scoring, auto-scrolling, content export, **AI-generated audio summaries**, and **smart audio notifications**.

 ## 🚀 Key Features